-1. Be in accordance with a masterplan or Supplementary Planning Document (SPD) that has been developed in consultation with the local community and approved by the Llocal Pplanning Aauthority.
+- 1. Be in accordance with a masterplan that has been developed in consultation with the local community and approved by the local planning authority.
 The masterplan must include a phasing and delivery strategy, as required by policy JP-D1.
-Central to the masterplan shall be the consideration of opportunities to restore habitats, strengthen ecological networks, and manage the carbon and hydrological implications of development, It should also have regard to the anticipated Hynet North West Hydrogen pipeline (as relevant).
-The masterplan will be prepared in partnership with key stakeholders to ensure the whole allocation site is planned and delivered in a coordinated and comprehensive manner with proportionate contributions to fund necessary infrastructure;

-New criterion: Have regard to the relevant Health and Safety Executive's consultation zones and Land Use Planning advice;
+Central to the masterplan shall be the consideration of opportunities to restore habitats, strengthen ecological networks, and manage the carbon and hydrological implications of development, having regard to the presence of peat on parts of the site.
+It should also have regard to the anticipated Hynet North West Hydrogen pipeline (as relevant).
+The masterplan will be prepared in partnership with key stakeholders to ensure the whole allocation is planned and delivered in a coordinated and comprehensive manner with proportionate contributions to fund necessary infrastructure; - 2.
+Have regard to the relevant Health and Safety Executive's consultation zones and Land Use Planning advice;